Improving palliative care for people affected by the COVID-19 pandemic by sharing learning – the national and international response

 What do we want to find out?

-We want to find out how palliative care and hospices services have changed how their staff, volunteers and others have adapted what they do, and their challenges and innovations.
+We want to find out how palliative care and hospice services have changed how their staff, volunteers and others have adapted what they do, and their challenges and innovations.
+We have referred to this as Work Package 1 (WP1).

 What will we do?

-We are going to do the survey on-line quickly in the next 3 weeks, and then we will analyze it and present the results.
-We aim to repeat the survey in around 8 weeks time.
+We are going to conduct WP1 and WP2 quickly in the next 4 weeks.
+We will then analyse the data and present the results.
+We aim to repeat WP1 and WP2 in around 8 weeks time.

 How you can get involved